 3. Train smarter with targeted training.

-They identify the need to improve his push strength, and they also measure his underwater speed by testing different numbers of underwater dolphin kicks.
+- They identify the need to improve his push strength and measure his underwater speed by testing different numbers of underwater dolphin kicks.
 His dryland training is now incorporating plyometric exercises to build explosive power for a stronger push-off.

 4. Make training rewarding with metric-focused games.

 Who said data has to be boring?
-What if you could compete with your swim friends in any given metric.
+What if you could compete with your swim friends in any given metric?
 Challenge any of your swim friends to a metric swim-off, even those that have moved to another club or moved up to another group.
-You can now add yourself and anyone else you wish into your own ‘’team’’ and finally put an end to the long debate of who’s start is better.
-Who said you couldn’t beat the fastest swimmer in the group in a metric swim-off.
+You can now add yourself and anyone else you wish into your own ‘’team’’ and finally end the long debate of whose start is better.
+Who said you couldn’t beat the fastest swimmer in the group in a metric swim-off?

 There are several ways you can engage with real-time data and reap its many benefits.
 Tracking metrics will help you develop accountability, strengthen the coach and swimmer relationship, train smart and test your competitive edge with metric-focused games.
 The next step is to learn how to leverage real-time data after practice.